Launch: expected for mid of 2015

 Scientific Goals of the eLISA and LISA Pathfinder Missions

-LISA Pathfinder will serve as a technology demonstration mission (formerly SMART-2) for the cornerstone mission eLISA (evolved Laser Interferometer Space Antenna). eLISA shall be launched presumably in 2028 or later, and is intended to detect low frequency gravitational waves from space in the frequency range starting from below 0.1 Millihertz to 0.1 Hertz.
+LISA Pathfinder will serve as a technology demonstration mission (formerly SMART-2) for the M3 mission eLISA (evolved Laser Interferometer Space Antenna) in ESA's "Cosmic Vision 2015-2025" programme. eLISA shall be launched presumably in 2034, and is intended to detect low frequency gravitational waves from space in the frequency range starting from below 0.1 Millihertz to 0.1 Hertz.

 eLISA will thus be operated complementary to earthbound (interferometric) gravitational wave observatories, such as LIGO and Advanced LIGO (USA), GEO 600 (Germany/Great Britain), VIRGO (France/Italy), TAMA 300 (Japan), and their replacements, which will all perform their measurements in the frequency range between about ten and 10,000 Hertz.
 A leading role in the development and the operation of GEO 600 is taken by the Max Plank Institute for Gravitational Physics/Albert Einstein Institute (Golm near Potsdam/Hannover, Germany), which is also collaborating in a prominent role in the development of LISA Pathfinder and eLISA.